slackhq/slack-api-docs/methods/groups.invite.md

 This method is used to invite a user to a private group.
 The calling user must be a member of the group.

+To invite a new member to a group without giving them access to the archives of the group call [the `groups.createChild` method](/methods/groups.createChild) before inviting.

 ## Arguments

 {ARGS}